dgrisham/dgrisham.github.io/exams/review-ruby.md

 ### Unit testing

 -   Like JUnit3, Minitest
--   Use epsilon for floating point
+-   Use error range (called `epsilon` in our examples) for floating point

 ### Other